aws-samples/aws-service-catalog-terraform-reference-architecture/README.md

 ## Create AWS Service Catalog portfolio and product based on Terraform
+-
+1. Navigate to the S3 [console](https://console.aws.amazon.com/s3/).

-1. Choose the **scterraform-[YOUR-ACCOUNT-ID]** bucket
+2. Choose the **terraform-config-[YOUR-ACCOUNT-ID]** bucket
+3. Choose **Upload**
+4. use the file explorer opened earlier to open the **ServiceCatalogSamples** dirtory
+5. Select and drag over the following files
+- sc-sample-lamp.json
+- sc-sample-lamp.tf
+- sc-sample-port-product-setup.json
+- sc-sample-S3.json
+- sc-sample-S3.tf
+6. Choose **Upload**
-2. In the S3 Console, choose the **https://s3.amazonaws.com/scterraform-[YOUR-ACCOUNT-ID]/ServiceCatalogSamples/sc-sample-port-product-setup.json** file
+7. In the S3 Console, choose the **https://s3.amazonaws.com/scterraform-[YOUR-ACCOUNT-ID]/ServiceCatalogSamples/sc-sample-port-product-setup.json** file
-3. Copy the URL
+8. Copy the URL
 5. Sign in to the AWS Console using the hub account.
-6. Navigate to the CloudFormation console https://console.aws.amazon.com/cloudformation/
+6. Navigate to the **CloudFormation console** https://console.aws.amazon.com/cloudformation/
 7. Verify the **region**.
 8. Choose **Create Stack**.
 9. Under Choose a template, select Specify an Amazon S3 template URL.